"Valley Girl" Is Ready To Totally One-Up All Your Nostalgia Binges

 If you can’t see where this is going: her friends don’t like him, and his friends don’t like her.
 Her dream is to attend a fashion school in New York, her parents don’t approve, there’s more singing, and presumably a happy ending.

 If you do know where this is going, it’s a great time to revisit the glorious original starring a young Nicolas Cage in one of his first big screen roles.
 Released in 1983, the film kind of set the tone for the rest of the decade.
 The entire U.S. discovered the important phrase “totally awesome.”
-Available for the first time on demand, you can see it on Amazon Prime, iTunes, Google Play, and other places you can buy or rent movies.
+Available for the first time on demand, you can see it on Google Play and other places you can buy or rent movies.
 Bitchin’.

 The ‘80s teen dream remake is coming to all platforms on May 8.